paulodicanio86/home_server/readme.md

 ```

 ### Connect to Wifi
-(on clean SD card, put such a 'wpa_supplicant.conf' file into boot directory to add it to the pi automatically)
+(on a clean SD card, put such a *wpa_supplicant.conf* file into boot directory to add it to the pi automatically)

 ```
 sudo emacs /etc/wpa_supplicant/wpa_supplicant.conf